Tinubu Names New CEOs for CCT, ICRC, NSITF, PENCOM, NALDA

 Alli-Macaulay is a former lawmaker and former Chairperson of the Lagos State House of Assembly Committee on Women Affairs, Poverty Alleviation, and Job Creation.

-The President anticipates a comprehensive re-positioning of the NSITF for enhanced social protection and qualitative service delivery to the Nigerian public.
+The statement added that the President anticipates a comprehensive re-positioning of the NSITF for enhanced social protection and qualitative service delivery to the Nigerian public.

 Also appointed is Ms. Omolola Bridget Oloworaran as the new Director-General of the National Pension Commission (PenCom).